CoverItLive: Company history

 CoveritLive has been used to cover events including the May 2010 UK General Election, the NFL Draft, American Idol, the Tour de France and other cycling events (via Velo News) and the 2010 FIFA World Cup (during which it claimed 146 million page views in 30 days).

 The service crashed temporarily during 27 January 2010 due to a massive surge of interest in journalists' feeds using CoverItLive to report Steve Jobs' keynote at Apple's launch of its iPad device.
 Online publications using CoveritLive for this event included MacWorld and MacNN.
-CoverItLive VP/GM Ben Schneider said in December 2013 that over 50 million unique visitors attend CoverItLive experiences per month averaging over 40 minutes per-visit.

-Brands and media companies that use CoverItLive include Bild, Frito Lay, Gannett, LeMonde, Marvel, the NBA, the NFL, People, SiriusXM, SONOS, Weather Channel, WWE and Yahoo!.
-CoveritLive has powered coverage of events including the 2014 Crimean crisis, the NFL Draft, and the Academy Awards.

-Service features

-CoveritLive offers several experience formats including Live Content Walls, Live Scoreboards, Live Blogs, Live Chat, Second Screen and Live Q&A. Back-end management and curation allow Question and Comment Moderation; Twitter, Instagram, Facebook and YouTube content filtration and integration, Media Libraries, Quick Polls, Video, and Native Images.
-The platform includes Panelist/Producer Tools, Custom Templates & Branding and Real-Time Analytics.
-CoveritLive Premium includes all Basic version features plus enterprise administrative tools and custom skinning.